 4. Medical Expense Deductions

-Medical expenses can take a big bite out of your budget – thankfully, some relief is available in tax deductions.
-If you've had significant out-of-pocket medical costs, you might be eligible for a medical expense deduction.
+Medical expenses can take a chunk out of your budget – thankfully, some relief is available in tax deductions.
+If you've had significant out-of-pocket medical costs, you might be eligible for a medical expense deduction, and that is something you should look into.

-This includes prescription medications, doctor visits, surgeries, and even mileage for medical travel.
+These costs include prescription medications, doctor visits, surgeries, and even mileage for medical travel.
+You may benefit from some tax reductions due to these medical costs.

 Keeping all your receipts and records is the key to claiming this deduction.
 When it's time to file your taxes, you must itemize these deductions.
 It's more work, but it could result in significant savings.